-The non-capital losses are available for offset against future taxable income of the companies in which the losses arose.
-Deferred tax assets have been recognized to the extent that they offset deferred tax liabilities that arose on the acquisition of the subsidiary at the consolidated level.
-Almonty evaluated and concluded that on the date of the acquisition of the subsidiary in which the losses occurred that it is probable that a portion of the losses will be recovered by the subsidiary.
-The excess deferred tax assets recognized relate to the estimated recovery of a portion of the tax losses of the subsidiary in fiscal 2012.
+The non-capital losses are available for offset against future taxable income of the company in which the losses arose.
+The deferred tax assets recognized relate to the estimated recovery of a portion of the tax losses of the subsidiary in fiscal 2013.

-14. Loss per Share
+14. Earnings (Loss) per Share

-Basic loss per share amounts are calculated by dividing net loss for the period by the weighted average number of ordinary shares outstanding during the period.
-Basic and diluted loss per share are the same as the instruments that would have a dilutive effect on income would have the effect of reducing the loss per share and are therefore anti-dilutive.
+Basic earnings (loss) per share amounts are calculated by dividing net income (loss) for the period by the weighted average number of ordinary shares outstanding during the period.
+Diluted earnings (loss) per share amounts are calculated by dividing net income (loss) for the period by the weighted average number of fully diluted shares outstanding during the period.